 JOHN F. MURPHY has been painting since childhood in North Adams, MA.
 His newest collection of paintings reflects his extensive travel to Europe, winters in Costa Rica, and love of his home, Cape Cod.

-John attended the Butera School of Art in Boston where he connected with Professor Robert Hunter.
+John attended the Butera School of Art in Boston where he connected with master painter Robert Douglas Hunter.
 Bob helped to shape a lot of John's vision and direction in painting.
-The two often still paint and show together.
+The two often painted and showed together.

-It was after opening the Land Ho! in 1969 and putting his painting aside for many years that John connected with former Hunter student and world recognized master, Neil Drevitson in 1984.
+It was after opening the Land Ho! in 1969 and putting his painting aside for years, John connected with Hunter student and world-recognized master Neil Drevitson in 1984.
 Neil and John began painting together during Neil's frequent trips to the Cape.
-Neil helped to revitalize and critique John's work and was instrumental in his current development and renewed passion for painting.
+Neil helped to revitalize and critique John's work and was instrumental in his development and renewed passion for painting.

-John has been fortunate to have a supportive family and talented peers enabling him to focus more and more on his painting these days.
-His studios on Cape Cod and Costa Rica has seen quite a lot of activity over the past few years as John has shown at the VRG Gallery in Paris and at Addison Art Gallery on Cape Cod.
-He has twice been chosen to paint the honorary Town of Orleans Pops in the Park Festival painting.
+John has been fortunate to have a supportive family and talented peers enabling him to intensely focus on painting these days.
+His studio has seen quite a lot of activity over the past few years as John has shown at the VRG Gallery in Paris and at Addison Art Gallery on Cape Cod.
+He has twice been chosen to paint the honorary Town of Orleans Pops in the Park Festival painting and received numerous accolades throughout Cape Cod and in Boston.

-Private instruction and workshops with Robert Douglas Hunter, Don Stone, Neil Drevitson, Charles Sovek and Foster Nystrom.
-Courses at Butera School of Art and Boston University.
+Private instruction and workshops with Robert Douglas Hunter, Don Stone, Neil Drevitson, Charles Sovek, and Foster Nystrom.
+Recent workshops with Tom Dunlay have resulted in classic oils capturing scent from Nantucket, Main and western Massachusetts.
+John successfully completed courses at Butera School of Art and Boston University.

 John began showing professionally in 1986 and had sold-out shows for three consecutive years.
 Sales have always been strong including two sell-out shows: a 2004 show at ERG Gallery on Rue Jacob, Left Bank, Paris followed by a 2005 show at Addison Art Gallery.